Rivals: Are Rupert Campbell-Black and Lord Tony Baddingham Based on Real People?

 Hassell felt the pressure of playing Rupert from day 1 because he knew how iconic the character was among the readers.
 From getting horse-riding lessons to getting a proper full-body tan, the actor had to go through quite a lot of preparation for the role.
 Considering that Rupert is described as one of the best-looking men in the country, Hassell knew that the way Rupert carried himself needed to reflect the repertoire he had already established before the events of the show.
 Calling the character confident, yet at times, predatory, the actor revealed that he focused a lot on the body language to nail the character.

-To get in the mood, Hassell even created a playlist containing songs like Kiss by Prince and Need You Tonight by INXS to evoke the sexy vibe his character always seems to exude.
+To get in the mood, Hassell even created a playlist containing songs like Kiss by Prince and Need You Tonight by INXS to evoke the sexy vibe Rupert always seems to exude.
 The wardrobe also helped him get into the character, as it closely reflects who Rupert is.
-The brilliant cast also helped elevate his confidence by incorporating objectifying looks for Rupert in their performance, allowing the actor to feel the self-importance that the character must experience on a daily level.
+The brilliant supporting cast also helped elevate his confidence by incorporating objectifying looks for Rupert in their performance, allowing the actor to feel the self-importance that the character must experience on a daily level.
 With all of this, the actors were able to find a sense of truth in their characters and bring an air of realism to them, even though they remain entirely made up.

 Read More: Rivals Ending, Explained: Does Tony Die?